 The Basics of Car Accident Settlements

-It's very uncommon for injury or vehicle damage claims following a car accident to be heard in a trial; these typically are resolved by the insurance companies.
-And even if a claim is filed against an individual (not the insurer), it's most likely going to be settled without a trial.
-Therefore, it's important to have a general understanding of how car accidents claims and settlements typically are resolved.
+It's very uncommon for injury or vehicle damage claims following a car accident to be heard in a trial; these typically are resolved by insurance companies.
+Even if a claim is filed against an individual (not the insurer), it's most likely going to be settled without a trial.
+Therefore, it's important to have a general understanding of how car accident claims and settlements typically are resolved.

 Negotiations and Alternative Dispute Resolution

 If there are disagreements or firm differences that prevent a satisfactory settlement agreement, you can always seek mediation or binding/non-binding arbitration by a disinterested party.
-While mediators are licensed attorneys, their decisions are generally non-binding and meant to provide guidance to both parties.
 Failing a resolution, however, the case may proceed to trial.
-But keep in mind that a settlement may be reached at any time prior to the jury reaching a judgment (or decision) in the case.
+Keep in mind that a settlement may be reached at any time prior to the jury reaching a judgment (or decision) in the case.

 Car Accident Insurance Claims at a Glance

 When you are involved in an accident, it always helps to get a police report in order to have an official record of what happened and who is likely at fault.
 While there is no exact, universal time frame for how long you have to report an accident after it occurs, you're better off doing it as soon as possible.
 In fact, most insurance policies outline the timeframe in which to timely submit a claim.
 Although you can file a claim after this "deadline," an insurance company may use it against you while defending themselves in court.
 If it's the other motorist's fault, make sure you call their insurer the same day or soon thereafter (and always get this information from the other party at the scene of the accident).

 While it's natural for there to be "two sides" to the story, make sure you're being as honest and accurate as possible.
 If you are caught lying about important details of the accident or damages, it will jeopardize your ability to collect and, in some instances, could result in sanctions by the court.

 In addition to taking detailed notes about your injuries at the scene of the accident (or shortly thereafter), you also should keep ongoing notes of any injuries that show up later, such as whiplash or a concussion.
 Be sure that either you or your attorney obtain true and complete medical records concerning any treatment you receive.